Posted Price versus Hybrid Mechanisms in Freight Transportation Marketplaces: Introduction

 \subsection{Contributions}

 The main contributions of this paper are summarized as follows.

 \begin{itemize} \item \textbf{Freight marketplace model:} We formulate a two-sided freight marketplace as a discrete-time infinite-horizon Markov decision process (MDP).
 The model is defined over a transportation network where shipper demand and carrier supply arrive dynamically.
-We assume that all loads are available for one period and unmatched loads are expired.
+We assume that all loads are available for one period and unmatched loads expire at the end of the period.
 Meanwhile, carriers may stay in the marketplace for multiple periods.
+Carriers choose a load based on a two-stage decision framework.
+In the first stage, carriers choose a lane according to the multinomial logit (MNL) model based on the prices posted by the platform.
+Then in the second stage, carriers decide whether to book a load on the chosen lane instantly by accepting the posted price or submit a bid for a load on the chosen lane (if an auction option is provided by the platform).
 A fluid approximation model of the MDP is formulated by replacing random variables with their means.
 We show that the fluid approximation model can be reformulated as a convex optimization problem.
-In addition, the optimal objective value of the fluid model serves as an upper bound benchmark of any stable, incentive compatible, and individually rational dynamic mechanisms.
+In addition, the optimal objective value of the fluid model serves as an upper bound benchmark of \emph{any} stable, incentive compatible, and individually rational dynamic mechanisms.

 \item \textbf{Mechanism design and theoretical analysis:} Using the fluid model, we construct several mechanisms and compare their relative performance in terms of long-run average profit.
 We consider a static posted price with fixed rates on each edge of the network.
-We also propose a uniform-price auction mechanism based on a decomposition of the network.
-Furthermore, we consider a hybrid mechanism that allows the carriers to self-select between the auction and the static posted price policy.
-We show that the expected profit of the auction mechanism is always higher than that of the hybrid mechanism, which in turn is higher than that of the static posted price mechanism.
-All three mechanisms are asymptotically optimal as the supply and demand both scale up in the system.
-We provide tight bounds between the posted price mechanism and the auction mechanism as a function of the scaling factor.
+We also consider a hybrid mechanism that allows the carriers to self-select between a uniform price auction and the static posted price policy.
+We show that the expected profit of the hybrid mechanism is always higher than that of the static posted price mechanism.
+Both mechanisms are asymptotically optimal as both supply and demand scale up in the system. \rr{Furthermore, we provide tight bounds between the posted price mechanism and the hybrid mechanism as a function of the scaling factor.}